 Ariel Scholten '10 (Painting) is currently a Master of Architecture student at the University of Washington.
 She exhibited her paintings at Atelier Drome from October 4, 2018-January 31, 2019.
 She won third place in a competitive national architecture design contest.

 Lianna Hamby '17 (Painting) was accepted into the University of Washington’s Museology Graduate Program.
 She began her master's degree in fall 2018.

 Haley Andres '14 (Painting) was a 2014-15 Watson Fellow.
 Her project, Art as Therapy: A Cross-Cultural Exploration of Art-Based Trauma Recovery brought her to six countries on four continents.
 She is currently working as a Graduate and Fellowship Associate at the Posse Foundation.

 Dina Mustakim '16 is earning an MFA in Production Design (building film and TV sets for the most part) at Chapman University in Southern California.

 Maia Raedar '16 entered Western Washington University’s Secondary Education Master’s Program, fall 2018.

 Olivia Sherman '17 (Painting) attends Tyler School of Art’s MFA program.
 She was awarded a full ride fellowship and a monthly stipend.
 She attended Tufts' Post-Baccalaureate Program and deferred admission to the New York Art Academy's MFA program.

-Jonathan Steele '14 accepted an adjunct position at Lane Community College in Eugene, OR.
+Jonathan Steele '14 (Ceramics) accepted an adjunct position at Lane Community College in Eugene, OR.
 He attended the MFA at Oregon College of Art and Design.
 He served as the adjunct ceramics instructor (2018), and hadn’t made a figurative piece since he was a student—then he was asked to teach the class.
 Read all about it in Puget Sound Stories!; while at Pleasant Hill Pottery he was featured in Ceramic Arts Daily; he exhibited work “Legacy Emergent,” at Blackfish Gallery.